remblock/REMChain-Remote-Snapshots/README.md

 ```
 remnode --config-dir ./config/ --data-dir ./data/ >> remnode.log 2>&1 &
 ```
-Now when you press Ctrl + C it will not completely stop.
-Pretty weird behaviour I thought.
+Now when you press Ctrl + C, it will run successfully in the background this time.